Moyale, Oromia (woreda)

-Moyale(Oromo: Moyyaalee) is one of the Districtss in the Oromia Region of Ethiopia.
+Moyale (Oromo: Moyyaalee) is one of the woredas in the Oromia Region of Ethiopia.
 It is named after the administrative center of the woreda, Moyale.
 Located in the southeast corner of the Borena Zone, Moyale is bordered on the south by Kenya, on the west by Dire, on the northwest by Arero, on the north by the Dawa River which separates it from Liben, and on the east by Dawa Zone Somali Region.

 Overview

 The altitude of this woreda ranges from 1150 to 1350 meters above sea level; Mount Juldessa is the highest point.
 A survey of the land in this woreda shows that 9% is arable, 60% pasture, 21% forest, and the remaining 10% is considered swampy, degraded or otherwise unusable.
 Cereals cultivated include corn, wheat, teff, barley and sorghum; sugar cane, banana and papaya are other important crops.

 Industry in the woreda includes 8 grain mills, some metal workshops, 4 wood working shops, 2 brick and tube factories.
 Deposits of gold, cobalt, graphite and muscovite are known in the woreda but have not been commercially developed.
 There were 15 Farmers Associations and one Farmers Service Cooperative.
 Moyale has 34 kilometers of dry-weather and 55 all-weather road, for an average road density of 5.71 kilometers per 1000 square kilometers.
 About 3.8% of the rural and 39.7% of the urban population has access to drinking water.

 Moyale is located at the frontier between the traditional territories of the Somali and Oromo peoples living in the southwestern part of Ethiopia.
 Accordingly, local groups of both Somali and Oromo nationalities have a vested interest in the control of the relatively rich pastoral resources in the district and therefore have been in conflict over its control.
 One attempt to resolve the dispute between the two Regions was the October, 2004 referendum held in about 420 kebeles in 12 woredas across five zones of the Somali Region.
 According to the official results of the referendum, about 80% of the disputed areas have fallen under Oromia administration, though there were numerous allegations of voting irregularities in many of them.